-Petitions are submitted on the U.S. Department of Labor website dol.gov/ agencies/eta/tradeact or by mail.
+Petitions are submitted on the U.S. Department of Labor website dol.gov/agencies/eta/tradeact or by mail.
 The U.S. Department of Labor Office of Trade Adjustment Assistance conducts an investigation resulting in approval (certification) or denial of the petition application.
 Approved petitions carry an impact date and generally are valid for two years from the certification date.
 Denied petitions may be appealed in writing through the Office of Trade Adjustment Assistance.
-All petition determinations are posted on the U.S. Department of Labor TAA website and published in the Federal Register.
+All petition determinations are posted on the USDOL TAA website and published in the Federal Register.